Hope for peace as Ethiopia backs down in Eritrea standoff - Journal du Cameroun

 “Future negotiations must address this important issue,” said Gebru, who now leads an opposition party.
 “Otherwise sustainable peace may not prevail in the region by ceding land to Eritrea.”

-Lea Brilmayer, a law professor at Yale University in the US argued Eritrea’s case before the boundary commission and is sceptical of Ethiopia’s announcement.
+Lea Brilmayer, a law professor at Yale University, argued Eritrea’s case before the boundary commission and is sceptical of Ethiopia’s announcement.

 “There have been previous occasions when it seemed that things were definitively solved, only to find out that Ethiopia had a rather eccentric and self-serving idea about what it meant to treat the decision as final and binding,” she said.